grafana/tutorials/content/tutorials/build-a-panel-plugin.md

+---
+title: Build a Panel Plugin
-summary: Learn how to create a custom visualization for your dashboards.
+summary: Learn at how to create a custom visualization for your dashboards.
 id: build-a-panel-plugin
-categories: Plugins
+categories: ["plugins"]
 tags: beginner
 status: Published
 authors: Grafana Labs
 Feedback Link: https://github.com/grafana/tutorials/issues/new

-# Build a panel plugin

-## Introduction

-Duration: 1
+---

+{{% tutorials/step duration="1" title="Introduction" %}}

 Panels are the building blocks of Grafana.
 They allow you to visualize data in different ways.
 While Grafana has several types of panels already built-in, you can also build your own panel, to add support other visualizations.